Get Maintouch

 Manual outreach is a time sink.
-You send 50 emails, get 4 replies, and maybe one actual link if you're lucky.
-The math doesn't work when you're trying to scale.
+You fire off 50 emails, get four replies, and if you're lucky, one turns into a link.
+The math falls apart the second you try to scale.
 Backlink building without outreach flips the model.
-Instead of chasing links one by one, you create systems that pull them in automatically.
-I'm going to show you how to build content that earns citations naturally, automate the tactics that used to require manual work, and use tools that find and secure links while you're doing literally anything else.
+Instead of chasing links one at a time, you build systems that pull them in for you.
+I'll show you how to create content that earns citations on its own, automate the parts that used to eat your week, and run tools that find and close link opportunities in the background.

 TLDR: